CSMMLab/UQCreator/README.md

 - gnuplot

 # Build instructions:
-Note that an active internet connection is required for the first build in order to download the latest versions of the header-only libs blaze, cpptoml and gnuplot-iostream!
+Note that an active internet connection is required for the first build in order to download the latest versions of the libraries/tools blaze, cpptoml and gnuplot-iostream!
-If an active connection is present, enter the code/build folder and run:
+If an if an active internet connection is present, run:

+     cd code/build
      cmake ../src
      make